The entrepreneurship bug bites you, you spot a gap in the market, and build a flawless product to fill that gap.

 Also, someone who doesn’t belong to the billing industry cannot easily get a grasp of all its terms and jargons in the very first encounter.
 A lot of our customer feedback were revolving around this issue and we realised that this was having an implicit effect on our conversion as well.

-Our solution: One, get the user’s industry when they sign up and tailor the app’s demo data accordingly.
+One, get the user’s industry when they sign up and tailor the app’s demo data accordingly.

 And two, add little help snippets on each page that hand-holds them through the workings of the tool, in plain English.